-Captivated Artist Productions Inc. (CAP Inc.) is a production services company focusing on independent productions in the U.S. and Canada.
+Captivated Artist Productions Inc. (CAP Inc.) is a production services company whose focus is independent productions in the U.S. and Canada.

-Roberta Marie Munroe, its Chief Creative Officer, is an author, former Sundance programmer, and award-winning producer/director of over 40 short form projects.
-Munroe has personally produced short and feature length projects with budgets ranging from $30K to $1.2M, and she has written and directed several short films that achieved exceptional festival and distribution results.
+Roberta Munroe, its CEO, is a television writer, author, former Sundance programmer, and award-winning writer/producer/director of over 40 short form projects.
+Munroe has been the lead produced short and feature length projects with budgets ranging from $30K to $1.2M, Munroe has written and directed several short format projects (TV Pilots, Short Films) that have achieved exceptional festival and distribution success.
 IMDb

-With Munroe at the helm, CAP Inc. acted as the production services company for AT&T Hello Lab, producing 5 short films with budgets of approximately $175K per film.
-Munroe produced 3 of those films for AT&T, including The Lost, which enjoyed significant festival success and is nominated for a 2018 Artios Award.
+With Munroe at the helm, CAP Inc. acted as the production services company for AT&T Hello Lab, that produced 5 short form projects with budgets of approximately $175K per project.
+Munroe produced 3 of those films for AT&T, including The Lost, which enjoyed significant festival success and won the 2019 Artios Award for best casting! is nominated for a 2018 Artios Award.

 Press: Click here